roman-milk/roman-milk.github.io/robs-revenge.md

+===

- ****** Rob's Revenge Ch.
-02 ****** byJust_Plain_Bob© The next two years flew by.
+The next two years flew by.
 I was doing well in my classes and I made a lot of friends.
 I didn't join a fraternity, but I knew lots of guys who did belong and occasionally I would get invited to a party at a frat house.
 I was at one of those parties at the Phi Delta house when fate smiled upon me.

  I was at the beer keg getting my cup refilled when Sammy Bealer said: